madworx/blueprint-terraform-gpg/README.md

   token.

 * Working `ssh-agent` setup with an available key.
-(Typically proivded by e.g. Yubikey or other hardware token)
+(Typically provided by e.g., Yubikey or another hardware token)

 ### Versioning guidance